nuodb/nuodb-client/README.rst

 Requirements
 ------------

-Each client application connection to NuoDB database will have different requirements.
+Each client in the NuoDB Client Package will have different requirements when connecting to a NuoDB database.
 System requirements for running the NuoDB database can be found on the NuoDB online documentation `System Requirements`_ page.

 +------------------+-----------------------------------+
 |Utility           | Requirements                      |